better disaster recovery plan

 How Your Disaster Recovery Plan Could Be Better

-In this blog, we’ll discuss common mistakes companies make that often lead to grave consequences—and how to avoid them.
+In this blog, we’ll highlight common mistakes companies make that can lead to severe consequences—and how to steer clear of them.

-You can read through our SharePoint benefits here—and if you have any questions—reach out to us directly or schedule a free consultation with us.
+Check out the benefits of SharePoint here, and if you have any questions, feel free to reach out or schedule a free consultation with us.

 DON’T BE CARELESS WITH EMPLOYEE CREDENTIALS